JonasTischer/jonastischer.com/content/posts/10-principles-social-media.md

 title: 10 Principles for using Social Media responsibly
 date: 2023-04-09 14:07
 category: blog
-thumbnail: images/thumbnail.png
+thumbnail: images/SocialMediaPrinciples/thumbnail.jpg
 ---

 <img src="{static}/images/SocialMediaPrinciples/social-media-meme.png" alt="Social Media Consumption Meme" style="max-width:100%;">

-As I recently joined Instagram in early 2023, I realized that my consumption has gone up significantly and I need strategies for using social media in a more responsible way.
-Social media has become an integral part of my live, and it's essential to approach it mindfully to make the most out of it.
-After careful consideration, I have come up with my own 10 principles for using social media, and I would like to share them with you.
+Recently joining Instagram in early 2023 has made me realize how my social media consumption has increased significantly.
+This realization has prompted me to reflect on my social media usage and develop strategies for using it in a more responsible way.

+As someone who has always been critical of social media, despite being a fan of new technologies, I have been cautious when trying out new social media apps.
+I believe in thoroughly analyzing their impact and assessing the value they can provide before diving in.
+Only with clear usage guidelines in mind, have I been willing to explore and make use of social media platforms.
+This introspection has led me to develop 10 principles for using social media responsibly, which I am excited to share with you.

 ## 1. Define the purpose of your social media usage